telenko/file-manager-docs/Regulations.md

 ----------

-This privacy policy was last updated on [Date].
-We reserve the right to make changes to this policy and will notify users of any significant updates.
+This privacy policy was last updated on 22.06.2024.